chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 Exporter Class
 ~~~~~~~~~~~~~~

-In line 6, we define the exporter class, which can be any class in the python
+On line 6, we define the exporter class, which can be any class in the python
 environment namespace that inherits from
 :py:class:`nbconvert.exporters.Exporter`.